-we can find $\hat{\delta}>0$ such that $(\delta+\hat{\delta})(\tilde{\gamma}+\hat{\delta})<1$.
-By choosing $\hat{\gamma}_1(s)=(\tilde{\gamma}+\hat{\delta})^2s$ and $\hat{\gamma}_2(s)=(\delta+\hat{\delta})^2s$, we observe that the small gain condition of Theorem \ref{thm_sgt} is satisfied.
+\tcb{we can choose $\hat{\gamma}_1(s)=\tilde{\gamma}^2s$ and $\hat{\gamma}_2(s)=\delta^2s$ and observe that the small gain condition of Theorem \ref{thm_sgt} is satisfied}.
 This establishes the result. \end{proof} \begin{remark} The condition \eqref{nes_sgt} is highly reminiscent of condition \eqref{ex1sgt}, but we now require the lower bound on $\mu$ to be proportional to the number of players in the game.
 Hence, as the player count increases, $u$ needs to be weighted much more heavily than $x$ in the pseudogradient $\cg(x,u)$.
 This is unsurprising, since we are primarily concerned with players implementing the decoupled pseudogradient flow \eqref{pgf_decent}, where it is typically the case that the dimension should be accounted for \cite{9760031}.
 Meanwhile, if the players choose to implement a \emph{centralized} fixed-time pseudogradient flow, then the problem can be studied by emulating the results from Section \ref{sec_fbkopt}. \QEDB \end{remark}